 Network layers and attack scenarios

-An entire factory network can be abstracted by referencing the Purdue Enterprise Reference Architecture, which was developed amidst the computerization of manufacturing operations.
+An entire factory network can be abstracted by referencing the Purdue Enterprise Reference Architecture, which was developed amid the computerisation of manufacturing operations.
 ERP is placed in the IT layer and MES, which manages overall execution, in the topmost factory layer.
 Under this, SCADA and HMI (for supervisory control) and EWS (for designing and programming) are placed and connected to devices that handle physical processes and to PLC, which operates those devices.

 In some cyberattacks, malicious programs that target numerous devices without specific targets happen to reach factories, whereas other cyberattacks aim at specific targets and involve either an intrusion from the IT network into the OT network or an intrusion within the factory network.
 In the former case, malicious programs may spread within the IT network or into the factory network via the IT network.
 In the latter case, malicious programs may be injected mainly when a device or removable media is brought in and connected to a system for maintenance purposes, or when maintenance is carried out via a dedicated line.
-In the event of an intrusion, the malware may build a platform for unauthorized external communication by creating a backdoor, or it may spread in the supervisory control layer and consume network and computing resources, thereby interrupting functionality or causing deteriorated functionality.
+In the event of an intrusion, the malware may build a platform for unauthorised external communication by creating a backdoor, or it may spread in the supervisory control layer and consume network and computing resources, thereby interrupting functionality or causing deteriorated functionality.
 As a result, the work layer will not operate as planned, affecting production activities.

 Although assets are managed in the factory as a matter of course, caution should be exercised because this perspective differs from that of IT management.
 It is not easy to comprehensively understand the versions and configurations of device OSs and software.
 The operational difficulty of applying security patches and installing security software in response to device vulnerabilities also complicates measure implementation.
 In addition, vulnerabilities in authentication and protocols are also problematic.
 In the past, there was no need to implement authentication when devices were connected by serial cable, and no need to consider the security of inter-device communications.
 However, as intra-factory networks are laid out, these vulnerabilities increasingly facilitate intrusions and the spread of attacks as well as slow down recovery.